Ruobing Bai

 Dec 22, 2022

-Inaugural AJC Merit Research Scholars
+Inaugural AJC Merit Research Scholars for Research Co-ops at Northeastern

-Several engineering students and science students mentored by COE faculty are recipients of the inaugural AJC Merit Research Scholars.
+Several engineering and science students mentored by COE faculty are recipients of the inaugural AJC Merit Research Scholars from Northeastern’s Office of Undergraduate Research and Fellowships.
+It provides exceptional students with the opportunity to pursue STEM research co-ops in the laboratories of Northeastern University faculty.

 Nov 18, 2022